amirongit/notecode/algebra1FullCourse.md

 when adding or subtracting polynomials, only their like terms are added or subtracted respectively & the rest of their terms remain in the answer as is.<br>
 when multiplying polynomials, each term of either of them is multiplied by every term of the other one.<br>
 the FOIL method can be used for multiplication two binomials; using this method, first, outer, inner & last terms are multiplied & summed together.<br>
-special products of polynomials have pre defined answers & are recognizable by their pattern:
+special products of polynomials have pre defined answers & are recognizable by their pattern
 - square of binomials: `(a + b)^2 = a^2 + 2ab + b^2` & `(a - b)^2 = a^2 - 2ab + b^2`
 - cube of binomials: `(a + b)^3 = a^3 + 3ba^2 + 3ab^2 + b^3` & `(a - b)^3 = a^3 - 3ba^2 + 3ab^2 - b^3`
 - difference of squares: `(a + b)(a - b) = a^2 - b^2`

 when dividing polynomials by monomials, each term of the polynomial is divided by the monomial.<br>
-if dividend polynomials miss
-steps to divide polynomials (fingers crossed, idk if it works all of the time):
+steps to divide polynomials (fingers crossed, idk if it works all of the time)
 1. each polynomial is transformed into standard form & made sure to have all of their exponents
 2. leading term of dividend is divided by the leading term of divisor (monomial division)
 3. resulting term is added to the quotient & the quotient is transformed into standard form (if required)